-Schools must seek to achieve effective management of resources and value for money, to optimise the use of their resources and to invest in teaching and learning, taking into account the Authority's purchasing, tendering and contracting requirements.
+Schools must seek to achieve effective management of resources and value for money, to optimise the use of their resources and to invest in teaching and learning.

 It is for heads and governors to determine at school level how to secure better value for money.